sydasif/python-book/docs/source/01_introduction/06_venv.md

 ### Pin Your Dependencies

 To make your virtual environments reproducible, you may need its contents.
-To do this is by create `requirements.txt` file while your virtual environment is active.
+To do this is by creating `requirements.txt` file while your virtual environment is active.

 ```console
 [$] <> python -m pip freeze > requirements.txt